 The intake process takes you through each of these steps:

 - You will get put in a holding cell.
 If there are a lot of arrests, you may not be processed immediately.

-- First, will have to answer a number of questions, such as what is your legal name, street address, birth date and an emergency contact.
+- First, will have to answer a number of questions, such as what your legal name is, street address, birth date and an emergency contact.

 - You will also be asked about your psychological and medical history.

 - You will be given an inmate number.